alecmestroni/cypress-xray-junit-reporter/README.md

 		mochaFile: './report/[suiteName].xml',
 		useFullSuiteTitle: false,
 		jenkinsMode: true,
-		xrayMode: true, // if JiraKey are setted correctly inside the test the XML report will contain the JiraKey value
+		xrayMode: true, // if JiraKey are set correctly inside the test the XML report will contain the JiraKey value
 		attachScreenshot: true, // if a test fails, the screenshot will be attached to the XML report and imported into xray },
 	e2e: {